ryanashneil/demo-api-linter/rules/openapi/009/rule.md

 If the rule detects missing required responses, it will generate an error message as follows:

-- "Content-Type and Headers required for Request and Response definition.."
+- "Content-Type required for Request and Response definition."

 ### Conclusion

-Adhering to this rule ensures that your API provides sufficient headers and content-type specification to the Users, improving the overall user experience and reliability of the API.
-Always define the necessary headers and content-type to ensure clarity and effective communication of success and error states to API consumers.
+Adhering to this rule ensures that your API provides sufficient content-type specification to the Users, improving the overall user experience and reliability of the API.
+Always define the necessary content-type, headers and query parameters to ensure clarity and effective communication of success and error states to API consumers.